Francisco del Rosario Sánchez: Entrance to Dominican Republic

-But Sánchez was unaware that the inhabitants of El Cercado, who had previously allied with him, also widthdrew their support.
+But Sánchez was unaware that the inhabitants of El Cercado, who had previously allied with him, also withdrew their support.
 They had considered themselves lost in the face of the failure of their enterprise, and resolved to save themselves from the punishment of the government.
 This act would ultimately seal Sánchez's fate.
 As Sánchez left for Haiti, he was stunned that Santiago De Oleo was not present.
+As for de Óleo, he knew the exact route where Sánchez and his companions would take, and thus he set an ambush for him.